 The first time I made them I didn’t even have time to put them on the table before Miss R arrived and announce “these look nice” and pinched one straight off the baking tray.
 What a result – she’s never been willing to try butternut squash before.

-They are so easy to make.
+They are so easy to make and are such a fun vegetable recipe for kids.
 To make these crinkle cut butternut squash chips you will need a crinkle cutter like this one* although you could of course cut them straight if you preferred.
 I’ve added a few herbs and spices to them but it’s up to you – you could leave them plain if you preferred or maybe even add some chilli if you have any spice lovers at home.

 Crinkle cut butternut squash chips